 Music Leadership Certification

-The Music Leadership Certification Program (MLCP) is a unique, three-year program that:
+The Music Leadership Certification Program (MLCP) is a three-year (four-years during the COVID-19 Pandemic) program that:

 - Summons music leaders to their calling of music ministry,

 - Enriches their service to Unitarian Universalist congregations, and